-Physical activity is important for health and well-being of children and adolescents and is associated with improved physical outcomes, for example, cardiorespiratory fitness, muscle mass and body composition.
-Physical activity is also linked with mental and cognitive health outcomes, such as brain health and cognition (Physical Activity Guidelines for Americans, 2018).
+Physical activity is important for the health and well-being of children and adolescents, and is associated with improved physical outcomes, for example, cardiorespiratory fitness, muscle mass and body composition.
+Physical activity is also linked with improved mental and cognitive health outcomes, such as brain health and cognition (U.S. Department of Health and Human Services, 2018).
 Physical activity has also been shown to affect social and academic skills (WHO, 2018).
 The recommendation for children and adolescents is at least 60 minutes of moderate- to vigorous-intensity daily physical activity (Bull et al., 2020).
-Studies have found that only a small proportion of children and adolescents achieve these recommendations (Hallal et al., 2012; Katzmarzyk et al., 2017).
+Studies have found that only a small proportion of children and adolescents achieve these goals (Hallal et al., 2012; Katzmarzyk et al., 2017).
 In Finland, two thirds of children achieved the recommended level of daily physical activity in 2018 (Kokko & Martin, 2019).
-In Finland, at least two hours of compulsory physical education per week is timetabled for children and adolescents (aged 7-16 years) throughout the basic education years (EU & WHO).
-The aim of physical education is to influence the well-being of children and adolescents by supporting their physical, social and mental functioning (Opetushallitus, 2022).
+In Finland, at least two hours of compulsory physical education per week is timetabled for children and adolescents (aged 7-16 years) throughout the years of basic education (EU & WHO, n.d.).
+The aim of physical education is to influence the well-being of children and adolescents by supporting their physical, social and mental functioning (Opetushallitus Utbildningsstyrelsen, 2022).
 Physical education lessons are conducted by class teachers in primary schools (age 7-12) and physical education teachers in secondary schools (age 13-16) (Finlex, 1998).

-Schools have an important role in pupils’ physical activity and a great influence on their lifelong exercise and physical activity habits because they spent approximately 1/3 of their day in school (SHAPE America, 2013; WHO, 2018; Vazou, et al,.
+Schools have an important role in pupils’ physical activity and are a great influence on their lifelong exercise and physical activity habits because they spend approximately 1/3 of their day in school (SHAPE America, 2013; WHO, 2018; Vazou, et al,.
 2020).
-According to World Physiotherapy (2019) one of the physiotherapists’ roles is to guide and facilitate people of all ages to develop, maintain and restore their optimum movement and functional ability and improve their quality of life.
+According to World Physiotherapy (2019) one of a physiotherapist’s roles is to guide and facilitate people of all ages to develop, maintain and restore their optimum movement and functional ability and improve their quality of life.
 Physiotherapists are experts in motor development and skills acquisition, movement and mobility, which are particularly important for school aged children and adolescents during their development.
 Physiotherapists have knowledge and skills to promote and implement physical activities for people of different ages and abilities.
-Currently physiotherapists’ knowledge and expertise are underused in school healthcare systems (Lindqvist, 2017; The Nordic Physiotherapy Association, 2017.)
+Currently, physiotherapists’ knowledge and expertise are underused in school healthcare systems (Lindqvist, 2017; Nordic Physiotherapist Associations, 2017.)

-In Finland, the school healthcare system is part of school welfare services with multi-professional healthcare staff and it is provided free of charge.
+In Finland, the school healthcare system is part of school welfare services with multi-professional healthcare staff, and it is provided free of charge.
 The aim is to promote pupils’ health and support their healthy growth, development and psychosocial well-being.
-School healthcare is organised by the municipalities and it should be offered during the school day in the school facilities or in the near proximity (STM, 2022).
+School healthcare is organised by municipalities, and it should be offered during the school day in the school facilities or in the near proximity (Ministry of Social Affairs and Health, 2022).
 According to Finnish legislation physiotherapists could be part of the school healthcare team, but currently this is not a common practice (Finnish Association of Physiotherapists, 2019).
-When physiotherapists are part of the school healthcare teams, it is possible to support children and adolescents’ social, mental and physical functioning through appropriate physical activity and movement during the school day (The Nordic Physiotherapy Association, 2017; Finnish Association of Physiotherapists, 2019).
+When physiotherapists are part of the school healthcare teams, it is possible to support children and adolescents’ social, mental and physical functioning through appropriate physical activity and movement during the school day (Nordic Physiotherapist Associations, 2017; Finnish Association of Physiotherapists, 2019).

-The Nordic Physiotherapy Association (2017) and the Finnish Association of Physiotherapists (2019) recommend that physiotherapy should be included in the school healthcare provision.
+The Nordic Physiotherapist Associations (2017) and the Finnish Association of Physiotherapists (2019) recommend that physiotherapy should be included in the school healthcare provision.
 According to the recommendations, the goal of school physiotherapy is to organise activities that promote health and well-being and prevent and treat musculoskeletal problems in children.
-It has been shown that one third of adolescents report musculoskeletal (MSK) pain monthly and prevalence of MSK pain increases from childhood to adolescence.
-There is also evidence that persistent MSK pain in children or adolescents may be a risk factor for chronic pain in adulthood.
-(Kamper et al., 2015).
+It has been shown that one third of adolescents report musculoskeletal (MSK) pain monthly, and the prevalence of MSK pain increases from childhood to adolescence.
+There is also evidence that persistent MSK pain in children or adolescents may be a risk factor for chronic pain in adulthood (Kamper et al., 2015).
 Exercise interventions have been found to be promising at least to treating low back pain in children and adolescents (Michaleff et al., 2014).

-This article describes a pilot project on how school physiotherapy was developed and organized in North Karelia in cooperation with Karelia University of Applied Sciences (Karelia), schools in the Joensuu region and the Siun sote – Joint municipal authority for North Karelia social and health services.
-The pilot project was not a research project, and therefore this research report is descriptive, instead aiming to give an overview of the implementation of a short school physiotherapy pilot as part of physiotherapy students’ professional practice placement.
+This article describes a pilot project on how school physiotherapy was developed and organised in North Karelia in cooperation with Karelia University of Applied Sciences (Karelia University of Applied Sciences, 2022), schools in the Joensuu region and the Siun sote – Joint municipal authority for North Karelia social and health services.
+The pilot project was not a research project, and therefore this research report is descriptive, aiming to give an overview of the implementation of a short school physiotherapy pilot as part of physiotherapy students’ professional practice placement.

 School physiotherapy pilot